OmarVector/Unity-MobileShooterGame-Sample/README.md

 	- Use shield to enable shield super weapon
 	- Use Laser to enable laser super weapon
 	- or simply press back to exit the level.
+4. Only collected Coins will be saved inside ShipDataManager.

 ###### Well Known Issues :